The best translation software makes it simple and easy to translate existing content and digital assets for use in overseas markets.

 Adjusting translations is aided by a useful search function that can identify all text resources containing a certain word for a quick fix in multiple areas, while proof reading features enable other translators on the platform to swiftly verify text if required.

-Pricing starts from $14 per user per month for the Entry plan, which is aimed at small teams wanting to sample the service on a single project.
-There are various other tiers, such as the Lite plan from $28 per user per month which allows for unlimited projects, while the Pro plan from $42 per user per month offers an advanced review workflow, glossary, in-context editor, as well as automated translations.
+The Entry plan is aimed at small teams wanting to sample the service on a single project.
+There are various other tiers which allow for unlimited projects, while the Pro plan offers an advanced review workflow, glossary, in-context editor, as well as automated translations.

-Geoworkz by Lionbridge pitches its translation software at freelancers, agencies and enterprises alike, with a range of tools that support large-scale translations and localization projects.
+Geoworkz pitches its translation software at freelancers, agencies and enterprises alike, with a range of tools that support large-scale translations and localization projects.

 Dubbed the Translation Workspace, features include a live assets tool which provides live updates to all translations, glossaries and review packages.
 It also offers project management tools like asset aliasing, which controls individual or group access to all live assets, thus protecting customer security.